codyduong/Gender-Codes/README.md

   - 2002-03 to 2008-09 use CIPS edition 2000
   - 2009-10 to 2018-19 use CIPS edition 2010 -->
 - 2014-2023, IPEDs Completions, generated manually through Summary Tables.

+I have a fully processed dataset for consumption at [`./data/processed/fig2.2/Bachelors2000-23.csv`](./data/processed/fig2.2/Bachelors2000-23.csv) which contains IPEDs data from the end of academic year 2000 to 2023.
+The reason it doesn't include earlier data is because NSF S&E Degree data 1996-2012, is not broken out by similiar CIPs.
+Feel free to use this dataset.

 ### Figure 2.3
 TODO